leftygray/Australian_HBV_model/README.md

 #### code ####

-Contains specific functions and scripts used by the main model.
+Contains specific functions and scripts used by the main modeling scripts.
 This folder also contains the original files for Ben Cowie's Berkeley Madonna model.

 #### data ####